SpdDino1/quoteApp/README.md

-Provides a widget that displays the quote if the day.
+Provides a widget that displays the quote of the day.